kaotickj/RPG-Name-Genie/CONTRIBUTING.md

 ## Code of Conduct

 Please note that we have a Code of Conduct in place.
 We expect all contributors to follow it in all interactions within the project's community.
+Please review our [Code of Conduct](CODE_OF_CONDUCT.md) to understand the expected behavior for all participants in this project.

 ## Report Bugs or Issues